About Ohau Falls

 Indeed, we probably spent more time seeing them do what they do than we did around the waterfall itself.

-Ohau Falls resides in the Okiwi Bay – Half Moon Bay area in the Marlborough region.
+Ohau Falls resides in the Okiwi Bay – Half Moon Bay area near Kaikoura in the Marlborough region of South Island, New Zealand.
 It is administered under the jurisdiction of the Department of Conservation.
 For information or inquiries about the area as well as current conditions, visit their website.